Yashovardhan-Singh/judgement-day-questions/The Friendly Senior/problem.md

 # Problem Statement

+Kit is a friendly senior that you meet in MIT.
+He likes giving candies to freshers.
+He tasked you to solve a puzzle related to candy distribution.
+If your successful he promised to give you *"special"*  candies which only he can give.
+You being exicted about your friendly senior and out of respect decided to take on this challenge and prove yourself.

+The problem is as follows:

-At MIT Manipal, the Student Council is organizing a grand treat at the Student Plaza to appreciate students after mid-semester exams.
-There are `n` students standing in a line, each assigned a performance rating based on their academic and extra-curricular achievements.
+He wants to distribute candies to `n` students standing in a line, each assigned a rank based on their MET scorecard.

-The council wants to distribute candies to all `n` students subject to the following conditions:
+He wants to distribute candies to all `n` students subject to the following conditions:
 1. Each student must receive at least 1 candy.
 2. Any student with a strictly higher rating than their immediate neighbor (left or right) must receive strictly more candies than that neighbor.

-Help the Student Council calculate the minimum total number of candies required to satisfy these rules.
+Help Kit calculate the minimum total number of candies required to satisfy these rules so that you can get the *"special candy"* from him.
 # Input Format

 - The first line contains an integer `n` representing the number of students.